lcutlipmason/STGScripts/README.md

 These scripts were made to support a Mass Migration from SVN to GIT.
 They pull a single SVN repository with multiple modules and individual stdlayout under each module.
 It then combines them into a single repository based on the project file you give it.

+This process preserves the entire history of the project, so the history of files/folders/branches/tags are all combined and retained in the new GIT Repo.

 While these scripts work for our situations, use at your own risk as with all migrations TEST TEST TEST!

 ##Prerequisites